chrisknepper/android-messages-desktop/README.md

 3. Edit
 4. `yarn install` for dependencies
 5. `yarn start` to build and run assuming you have electron installed.
-6. Open a pull request when you think it is ready
+6. Open a pull request when you think it is ready or for feedback during the dev process